 In September 2009 she won the biggest doubles title of her career winning the $75,000 event in Shrewsbury when she played with British Player Anna Smith.

 She took the singles and doubles titles in the $50,000 in Barnstaple playing doubles again with Anna Smith.
 It was the best singles result of her career and she went on to win a $25,000 tournament in Glasgow the following week.

-She was in the Federation Cup Team when Sweden got promotion to the World Group 2 play-offs, maintaining her unbeaten singles record.
+She was in the Federation Cup Team when Sweden got a promotion to the World Group 2 play-offs, maintaining her unbeaten singles record.

-As an unseeded player she won a $50,000 tournament in Biberach and captured her 10th IFT singles title in Clearwater.
+As an unseeded player, she won a $50,000 tournament in Biberach and captured her 10th IFT singles title in Clearwater.

-In her Grand Slam main draw debut at the 2010 French Open she beat Anastasija Sevastova in the first round, but failed to get any further.
+In her Grand Slam main draw debut at the 2010 French Open, she beat Anastasija Sevastova in the first round but failed to get any further.

 She completed her successful year when she won her first WTA doubles final in Quebec.
-In November 2010 she was awarded "Surprise of the Year in Swedish Tennis" by Grus and Gras (clay and grass), a Swedish organisation for her impressive performance during the year.
+In November 2010 she was awarded “Surprise of the Year in Swedish Tennis” by Grus and Gras (clay and grass), a Swedish organization for her impressive performance during the year.

 In 2011 she was beaten in the first round of the Australian Open by Spanish player Lourdes Dominguez Lino but playing with Sofia Arvidsson they got through the first round of the doubles, only to be beaten by Yung-Jan Chan and Agnieszka Radwanska in the second round.

-Johanna Larsson told reporters it had been really nice to be in the sunshine but wished it could have been for longer.
+Johanna Larsson told reporters it had been nice to be in the sunshine but wished it could have been for longer.